Aruupaka/AI4EO-Project/README.md

 # AI4EO-Project

-This project demonstrates image classification using Artificial Neural Networks (ANN), Convolutional Neural Networks (CNN), and Vision Transformers (ViT).
-It showcases the complete workflow from data loading and model training to result visualization.
+This project demonstrated image classification using Artificial Neural Networks (ANN), Convolutional Neural Networks (CNN), and Visual Transformers (ViT) to classify land use and land cover in a dataset.It showcases the complete workflow from data loading and model training to result visualization.The dataset comprises satellite images from the Sentinel-2 mission，

 ## Table of Contents
 - [Introduction](#introduction)